sydhrs/AsaanApply/Readme.md

-This is a Web Development Project developed in Asp.NET Framework using MVC.
+AsaanApply - Web Development Project

+Essential Tools: ASP.NETtr

 The app has a homepage where information of the university is available and different tabs which user can click to perform different actions.
 The user can sign sign up for registration.